📄 Wiring Mechanical Limit Switches on a C94

 5. Once Homing for the axis worked OK, enable the limits and test them.
 If when you enable them, you immediately get the limit error on the screen, then you need to invert the active high/low of that signal.

 6. Finally, it is good practice to enable and configure the Softlimits.
-These will be active after homing the machine, and by it knowing where the position of the limit switches is, the machine can slow down while moving close to the limits and also will warn you and not allow you to crash the machine.
+These will be active after homing the machine, and by knowing where the position of the limit switches is, the machine can slow down while moving close to the limits and also will warn you and not allow you to crash the machine.